 Obtaining a patent infringement is not a joke.
 It is one of the most serious and pressing concerns for any business in the United States today.

 Yes, you can generate wealth by inventing and selling new utility to your targeted customers.
-However, any interested party can file for a patent infringement suit against you.
+However, any interested party can file a patent infringement suit against you.

 #5 Bolsters brand’s reputation